geoffsisson/openssl_req_startdate_endate_patch/README.md

 `openssl ca` requires that the values `default_ca`, `database`, `new_certs_dir`, `rand_serial`, and `policy` exist.
-If this looks painful and unsightly, it is!
+If this looks tedious and unsightly, it is!

-With this OpenSSL patch, you can now generate self-signed certificates using this considerably less painful method:
+With this OpenSSL patch, you can generate self-signed certificates using this considerably less onerous method:
 ```
 $ openssl req -x509 -newkey rsa:4096 -sha256 \
     -keyout key.pem -out cert.pem \